 Despite the recent movements by many organizations to better appreciate their value and improve their work life, the average agent turnover stands at 30-45%, compared to an employee average of 12-15%.

 The reasons for this are of course varied and specific to each business.
-But whatever your agent turnover is, this guide will help you understand the top six reasons why your agents may not be feeling 100% content in their role – and more importantly, how you can solve these issues with an omnichannel customer service platform.
+But whatever your agent turnover is, this guide will help you understand the top six reasons why your agents may not be feeling 100% content in their role – and more importantly, how you can solve these issues with an omnichannel customer engagement platform.
 Because after all, a better agent experience will lead to a better customer experience.

 “I have always believed that the way you treat your employees is the way they will treat your customers.” – Richard Branson